Rajpratik71/opscode-summit-2013-wiki/Cross-platform-dependencies..md

 ## Is there anyway to make cross platform functionality more obvious and less complex?

 - Moving cross platform functionality to providers may be more complex but cleaner.

+- File standards in place of massive case statements.